ahcm-linux/P1_COVID-19_R_06-07-2021/README.md

 # Presentation

-This repository hosts the source code, data resources e results of a statistical data analysis performed in the R software (version 4.0.3).
+This repository hosts the source code, data resources and results of a statistical data analysis performed in the R software (version 4.0.3).

 ## Objectives